Warnings for Koselugo

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

 Ocular Toxicity

-Serious ocular toxicities including retinal vein occlusion (RVO) and retinal pigment epithelial detachment (RPED), occurred in an unapproved population of adult patients with multiple tumor types who received KOSELUGO as a single agent or in combination with other anti-cancer agents.
-RPED occurred in the pediatric population during treatment with single agent KOSELUGO and resulted in permanent discontinuation.
+In the KOMET adult NF1 PN study (N = 71) [see Adverse Reactions], blurred vision and vitreous floaters occurred in 6% of patients receiving KOSELUGO.
+Serious ocular toxicities including RVO and RPED, occurred in an unapproved population of adult patients with multiple tumor types who received KOSELUGO as a single agent or in combination with other anti-cancer agents.

 Conduct comprehensive ophthalmic assessments prior to initiating KOSELUGO, at regular intervals during treatment, and for new or worsening visual changes.
 Permanently discontinue KOSELUGO in patients with RVO.
 Withhold KOSELUGO in patients with RPED, follow up with optical coherence tomography assessments every 3 weeks until resolution, and resume KOSELUGO at a reduced dose.
-For other ocular toxicities, withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of the adverse reaction [see DOSAGE AND ADMINISTRATION].
+For other ocular toxicities, withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of the adverse reaction [see Dosage and Administration].

 Gastrointestinal Toxicity

-Diarrhea occurred in 77% of 74 pediatric patients who received KOSELUGO in SPRINT, including Grade 3 in 15% of patients.
-Diarrhea resulting in permanent discontinuation occurred in 1.4% of patients.
-Diarrhea resulting in dose interruption or dose reduction occurred in 15% and 1.4% of patients, respectively.
-The median time to first onset of diarrhea was 17 days and the median duration was 2 days.
+In the NF1 PN pediatric safety pool (N = 134) [see Adverse Reactions], diarrhea occurred in 59% of patients who received KOSELUGO, including Grade 3 in 10% of patients.
+Diarrhea resulting in permanent discontinuation occurred in 0.7% of patients.
+Diarrhea resulting in dose interruption occurred in 10% of patients.
+The median time to first onset of diarrhea was approximately 2 months and the median duration was 5 days.
+Colitis occurred in an unapproved population of pediatric patients with multiple tumor types who received KOSELUGO as a single agent.

+In the KOMET adult NF1 PN study (N = 71) [see Adverse Reactions], diarrhea occurred in 42% patients who received KOSELUGO.
+Diarrhea resulting in dose interruption occurred in 1.4% of patients.
+The median time to first onset of diarrhea was approximately 1 month and the median duration was 7 days.
 Serious gastrointestinal toxicities, including perforation, colitis, ileus, and intestinal obstruction, occurred in an unapproved population of adult patients with multiple tumor types who received KOSELUGO as a single agent or in combination with other anti-cancer agents.
-Colitis occurred in an unapproved population of pediatric patients with multiple tumor types who received KOSELUGO as a single agent.

 Advise patients to start an anti-diarrheal agent (e.g., loperamide) immediately after the first episode of unformed, loose stool and to increase fluid intake during diarrhea episodes.
-Withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of adverse reaction [see DOSAGE AND ADMINISTRATION].
+Withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of adverse reaction [see Dosage and Administration].

 Skin Toxicity

 Monitor for severe skin rashes.
-Withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of adverse reaction [see DOSAGE AND ADMINISTRATION].
+Withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of adverse reaction [see Dosage and Administration].

-Increased Creatinine Phosphokinase
+Increased Creatine Phosphokinase

 Obtain serum CPK prior to initiating KOSELUGO, periodically during treatment, and as clinically indicated.
 If increased CPK occurs, evaluate patients for rhabdomyolysis or other causes.
-Withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of adverse reaction [see DOSAGE AND ADMINISTRATION].
+Withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of adverse reaction [see Dosage and Administration].

-KOSELUGO capsules contain vitamin E (10 mg capsules contain 32 mg vitamin E as the excipient, Dalpha-tocopheryl polyethylene glycol 1000 succinate (TPGS); while KOSELUGO 25 mg capsules contain 36 mg vitamin E as TPGS).
 Vitamin E can inhibit platelet aggregation and antagonize vitamin K-dependent clotting factors.
 Daily vitamin E intake that exceeds the recommended or safe limits may increase the risk of bleeding.
 Supplemental vitamin E is not recommended if daily vitamin E intake (including the amount of vitamin E in KOSELUGO and supplement) will exceed the recommended or safe limits.

 Embryo-Fetal Toxicity